vladmarica/energy-meters/README.md

 ---
 ## Meter Types

+There is only 1 meter available in 1.14 and 1.15.

-There are currently 3 different meters available in the 1.12 version.
+There are 3 different meters available in the 1.12 version.

 ### **FE Meter**
 Works with all implementations of Forge Energy: